$175 - initial session intake assessment (60-90 minutes)

 A note on why I don't accept insurance...
 I want to make decisions with clients about what this work looks like - the scope, the style, the timeline of the therapy - and I want to do this work in a sustainable way.
 If I am billing an insurance company, then I am asked to submit documentation to third parties who can dictate and limit the scope/style/timeline of the therapy and who may also require a certain diagnosis in order to reimburse for treatment.
 While therapy may seem expensive, it is an investment that will hopefully pay off in a healthier life, fewer problematic or costly behaviors, and a brighter future that is aligned with your personal values.
 Offering self-pay therapy services also allows me to work with clients who may not meet criteria for having a diagnosed mental health condition; clients might want to address things functionally instead of having services tied to a diagnosed condition.

 I am not an in-network insurance provider.
 While I do not accept insurance for payment, some people who work with me choose to use their health insurance “out-of-network” benefits to help cover the costs of therapy.
-This is when an insurance carrier reimburses you for a portion of the payments for my services.
+This is when an insurance carrier reimburses you, the client, for a portion of the payments you have paid me for my services.
 I highly recommend calling the number on the back of your insurance card and asking them about Out-of-network (OON) mental health benefits, as each company does things a little differently and some don't offer this benefit at all.
 OON reimbursement is solely your responsibility and I do not guarantee any reimbursement nor deal directly with insurance companies.
 If you are interested in finding out more, please call your health insurance provider to verify if you are entitled to OON benefits.
 Important questions to ask your health insurance provider:

 Do my out-of-network benefits cover telehealth-therapy?